-Geophysics including gravity, induced polarisation and magnetics have been used in collaboration with geochemistry to refine the interpretation of both the stratigraphic unit hosting shallow skarn mineralisation, and porphyry mineralisation that is interpreted to envelop a remnant magnetised intrusion.
-Whilst past exploration has intersected quartz monzonite intrusions proximal to skarn mineralisation, their relationship and influence on mineralisation is not clearly understood.
-This RC programme has generated the first pXRF multi-element dataset that has enabled Cobra and its consultants to assess the geochemistry of the system and evaluate the data in the context of a porphyry setting.
+Geophysics, including gravity, induced polarisation and magnetics, have been used in collaboration with geochemistry to refine the interpretation of both the stratigraphic unit hosting shallow skarn mineralisation, and porphyry mineralisation that is interpreted to envelop a remnant magnetised intrusion.
+Past exploration has intersected quartz monzonite intrusions proximal to skarn mineralisation, but their relationship and influence on mineralisation is not clearly understood.
+This RC drilling programme has generated the first pXRF multi-element dataset that has enabled Cobra and its consultants to assess the geochemistry of the system and evaluate the data in the context of a porphyry setting.

 Observations from completed drilling support depth continuities of shallow mineralisation whilst also defining key indicators for mineralisation control and system continuity.
-As a result, up to five additional holes will be drilled to further test for scale and for potassic porphyry mineralisation.
+As a result, five additional holes were drilled to further test for scale and for potassic porphyry mineralisation.

-Figure 1: Progress plan of completed and further drill collars
+Figure 2: Plan of completed drilling and historical drill intersections.